juxor/afaq/markdown/secH6.md

 In reality, the Bolshevik vision of socialism simply replaced private capitalism with state capitalism, taking control of the economy out of the hands of the workers and placing it into the hands of the state bureaucracy.
-As one historian correctly summarises the s-called workers' state _"oversaw the reimposition of alienated labour and hierarchical social relations.
-It carried out this function in the absence of a ruling class, and them played a central role in ushering that class into existence - a class which subsequently ruled not through its ownership of private property but through its 'ownership' of the state.
+As one historian correctly summarises the so-called workers' state _"oversaw the reimposition of alienated labour and hierarchical social relations.
+It carried out this function in the absence of a ruling class, and then played a central role in ushering that class into existence - a class which subsequently ruled not through its ownership of private property but through its 'ownership' of the state.
 That state was antagonistic to the forces that